anlqdev/anlqdev/README.md

 ## My project
 I'm working on PowerSchedule

-But wait... why is fluentix-ide archieved?
+But wait... why is fluentix-ide archived?
 Because in the past, I was known as a friend of [nglam](https://nglam.dev)'s friend, and now I caused a conflict with him.

 ## My blog
 [Click me!](https://anlqdev.github.io) but it still incomplete :(

 ## Connect me

-You can connect me through Discord
+You can connect with me through Discord.

 Just find me by searching `anlqdev` in Add friend.
 You can meet me on some Discord server!